MDMEHFOOZALAM/finddoctor/README.md

 # finddoctor
-NOTE: to view our website first download the zip file and than extract without extraction the website is not work properly.
+NOTE: to view our website first download the zip file and than extract it, without extraction the website is not work properly.